 This is the main reason why sharks will always target both calves and weaker humpback whales.
-Great white sharks have been observed off the coast of Australia following humpback whales, especially when they are migrating.
+Great white sharks have been observed off Australia’s coast following humpback whales, especially when they are migrating.

 Sharks follow humpback whales as they migrate to their breeding area.
 As you expect, the process of preying on such big animals is not a small battle.

 The sharks will follow the whales, biting them continually until the whale cannot swim any longer.
-The bleeding whale in the water will attract more sharks that will join in until the whale gives up.
+The bleeding whale in the water will attract more sharks to join until the whale gives up.

 The clue is in the name; killer whales are actually killers of whales.
 Killer whales are likely to attack calves and the most vulnerable groups, such as the sick.

 Many humpback whales have scars as a result of such attacks.
-The Orcas are likely to attack the whales from the tail because they assume this way they will be defenceless.
+The Orcas are likely to attack the whales from the tail because they assume they will be defenseless.

-However, orcas never swim to warmer tropics which are the reason why they don’t usually attack pacific humpbacks breeds around the waters of Hawaii.
+However, orcas never swim to warmer tropics, which is why they don’t usually attack pacific humpbacks breeds around the waters of Hawaii.